Fourier transform and expanding maps on Cantor sets: Introduction

-We will begin the proof in Section \ref{sec:regularisation} where we first introduce the required thermodynamic notation and symbolic structure following similar notations as in \cite{JordanSahlsten} on Fourier transforms of Gibbs measures for the Gauss map and \cite{bourg} on Patterson-Sullivan measures.
+\textbf{Strategy and organisation of the proof.} We will begin the proof in Section \ref{sec:regularisation} where we first introduce the required thermodynamic notation and symbolic structure following similar notations as in \cite{JordanSahlsten} on Fourier transforms of Gibbs measures for the Gauss map and \cite{bourg} on Patterson-Sullivan measures.
 Here we will state large deviation results for the distortion function $\tau = \log |T'|$ and Hausdorff dimension for Gibbs measures $\mu$, which allow us to extract a regular part of the measure $\mu$ and decompose quantitatively the Fourier transform $\widehat{\mu}(\xi)$ into regular and irregular components.

-For the extracted regular part of $\mu$, in Section \ref{sec:reductionsexponentialsums} we follow the strategy of Bourgain and Dyatlov \cite{bourg} by adapting bounds of bounded distortions of $T$ to reduce $|\widehat{\mu}(\xi)|^2$ into an exponential sum arising from the distortion function $\tau(x) = \log |T'(x)|$.
+For the extracted regular part of $\mu$, in Section \ref{sec:reductionsexponentialsums} we first begin as Bourgain and Dyatlov \cite{bourg} do by adapting bounds of bounded distortions of $T$ to reduce $|\widehat{\mu}(\xi)|^2$ into an exponential sum arising from the distortion function $\tau = \log |T'|$.
 Then in Section \ref{sec:additive} we see that the exponential sum estimates can be bounded using a consequence of the discretised sum-product theorem established by Bourgain in \cite{Bourgain2010}, and we prove a particular form adapted to our setting that takes into account the multiplicative errors arising from large deviations for $\tau$.
-The assumptions to apply the sum-product estimates require a non-concentration property for the derivatives of $T$, which is possible thanks to total non-linearity of $T$ and an argument using the contraction for the complex transfer operators associated to the potential $\phi - s\tau$ for suitable $s \in \C$ established by Stoyanov \cite{Stoyanov}.
+However, the assumptions to apply the sum-product estimates require a non-concentration property for the derivatives of $T$, which is possible thanks to total non-linearity of $T$ and an argument using the contraction for the complex transfer operators associated to the potential $\phi - s\tau$ for suitable $s \in \C$ depending on $\xi$ established by Stoyanov \cite{Stoyanov}.

 Finally in Section \ref{sec:completion} we complete the proof by carefully choosing the right parameters so that the large deviation estimates, non-concentration estimates and decay theorems for exponential sums are satisfied.